A restaurant is supposed to be a treat, but you feel more stressed. Learn how to enjoy a restaurant with kids, even without screens or snacks.

 But each time I’ve gone, I pick up more tips to enjoy a restaurant with my kids.
 Now, for the most part, they behave well in restaurants.

-How to enjoy a restaurant meal with kids, even without screens
+How to enjoy a restaurant with kids

 1. Go to the restaurant at a good time